anvilproject/anvil-portal/content/ncpi/ncpi.md

   Right now, this simple scenario has limited or no support across portals and analysis workspaces, making this type of joint analysis impossible for most users.

-**Single Sign On Pilot** - We will pilot a single sign on event authentication/authorization workflow through NIH’s RAS effort.
+**NIH RAS Single Sign On Pilot** - In collaboration with the NIH CIT Researcher Auth Service (RAS) Project, we will pilot a single sign on authentication/authorization workflow.

-## Driver Projects Help Us Target Researcher Needs
+## Driver research projects help us target researcher needs.

  <hero small> This interoperability effort is  guided by several research projects identified by the research community.
 Feedback from the driver projects is used to aid discovery of detailed interoperability requirements and validate the utility of the developed interoperability features. </hero>

-### Our First Driver Projects Make Use of Cross-Platform Data Exchange
+### Our first driver projects make use of cross-platform data exchange.

  1. [BioData Catalyst + Kids First DRC](/ncpi/research-use-cases#1---nhlbi-biodata-catalyst--kids-first-drc) - Develop a more accurate pipeline to detect de novo mutations in family trios by utilizing the consistent calls and other graph-related information produced by the SBG graph tools in the PCGC pipeline.